QuentinRa/blog.quentinra.dev/proj/design-patterns/structure/decorator.md

 [Go back](..)

-To put is simply, a decorator is a class taking another class into parameter and adding some functions to it.
+To put it simply, a decorator is a class taking another class into parameters and adding some functions to it.
 You may not add functions and simply modify one, but when you see a class given in argument that may be a hint like some ``new HTMLConverter(new Converter())``.